Edana87/ec2-ai-agent-enhancement/README.md

 Ask for human approval before running the same API remediation scripts the manual system used.

-It’s not about replacing engineers — it’s about helping them breathe easier during chaos.

 🛠️ How I Built It

 This project lives inside ServiceNow, with a mix of familiar tools and a few new ones I learned on the fly.